Part IIB start of year information

 Please ensure that your name does not appear anywhere on the coursework.

 Each student must undertake a major individual design, research and/or computer project at a high technological level on a topic of practical relevance.
 A member of CUED staff will act as your project supervisor.
-Work on the project proceeds over the whole of the year.
+Your project is a very important part of the final year and is expected to take up roughly half your working time throughout the whole of that year.